risingwavelabs/risingwave-docs/docs/get-started.md

 :::

 Other installation options are available.
-If you intend to deploy RisingWave to production environments, use [Kubernete Operator](/deploy/risingwave-kubernetes.md) or [RisingWave Cloud](/deploy/risingwave-cloud.md), our fully managed service.
+If you intend to deploy RisingWave to production environments, use [Kubernetes Operator](/deploy/risingwave-kubernetes.md) or [RisingWave Cloud](/deploy/risingwave-cloud.md), our fully managed service.

 ## Connect to RisingWave